Phudit-2547/Bangbreak/README.md

 ];
 ```

-## ⚠️ Hackathon Warning
+## ⚠️ Warning

 This extension literally flashbangs your screen.
-Don't use if you have epilepsy or hate being productive! 😅
+Don't use if you have epilepsy or hate being productive!

 ---

 **Stop coding.
 Touch grass.
 Save your eyes! 👀✨**